The Counter Fraud Standard

 Component 2 - The Counter Fraud, Bribery and Corruption Strategy

-The current NHS Scotland Counter Fraud Strategy was launched in 2008.
-It provides a broad outline of our approach to tackling fraud.
-From April 2023, a new strategy will state how we intend to use our resources over the next three years to fight fraud, bribery and corruption.
-The strategy will then be refreshed every three years.
+The NHS Scotland Counter Fraud Strategy 2023-2026 provides a broad outline of our approach to tackling fraud and states how we intend to use our resources to fight fraud, bribery and corruption.

-The counter fraud strategy is endorsed every three years through the Partnership Agreement between CFS and each health board.
+The Strategy is endorsed every three years through the Partnership Agreement between CFS and each health board.
 This agreement defines the services CFS provides to support health boards in countering fraud, bribery and corruption.

 Component 3 - The Fraud, Bribery and Corruption Risk Assessment